CT Calcium Score

 - the complexity of the examination;

-- Most reports are available within 24 hours of the test being performed.
+Most reports are available to the referring doctor within 24 hours of the test being performed.

 Please feel free to ask when your doctor is likely to have the written report.